Lachlan-Mayne/english-notes/Viz's editing space/Crucible Viz.md

 	4. Examples
 2. Read the question carefully and identify the key word(s)
 	1. Eg. the key word "power"
-3. Look at your research (see above)
+3. Look at your research (see above) and ask how it can be connected to "power"
+4. Write down arguments/ideas, (not descriptions) about "power" and "research ideas"
+5. Try to encapsulate/summarise into one sentence.
+6. that becomes the topic sentence